 The Beautiful Being has changed my ideas about the whole universe.

-I wonder if, when I come back to the earth again, I shall remember all the marvels I have seen.
-Perhaps, like most people, I shall have forgotten the details of my life before birth, and shall bring with me only vague yearnings after the inexpressible, and the deep unalterable conviction that there are more things in earth and heaven than are dreamed of in the philosophy of the world’s people.
+Perhaps like most people, I shall have forgotten the details of my life before birth, and shall bring with me only vague yearnings after the inexpressible, and the deep unalterable conviction that there are more things in earth and heaven than are dreamed of in the philosophy of the world’s people.

 Perhaps if I almost remember, but not quite, I shall be a poet in my next life.
-Worse things might happen to me.

 What an adventure it is, this launching of one’s bark upon the sea of rebirth!

-But, by my digressions, one would say that I was in my second childhood.
 So I am—my second childhood in the so-called invisible.

-When, on my voyage that night with the Beautiful Being, I had feasted my eyes upon beauty until they were weary, my companion led me to scenes on the earth which, had I beheld them alone, would have made me very sad.
+When on my voyage that night with the Beautiful Being, I had feasted my eyes upon beauty until they were weary, my companion led me to scenes on the earth, which had I beheld them alone would have made me very sad.

 But no one can be sad when the Beautiful Being is near.

-That is the charm of that marvellous entity; to be in its presence is to taste the joys of immortal life.
+That is the charm of that marvellous entity―to be in its presence is to taste the joys of immortal life.

 Was I shocked and horrified?
-Not at all.

 I watched the antics of those human animalcula, as a scientist might watch the motions of the smaller living creatures in a drop of water.